streaming-analytics/Styx/README.md

 #Styx
-##The multi-purpose STreaming AnalytYX platform based on Flink, Kafka and Cassandra
+_The multi-purpose STreaming AnalytYX platform based on Flink, Kafka and Cassandra_

+## Running instructions
 ### Flink
 To start Flink:
 ```bash